danvet/danvet.github.io/_posts/2014-12-16-neat-drmi915-stuff-for-319.md

 blogger_orig_url: http://blog.ffwll.ch/2014/12/neat-drmi915-stuff-for-319.html
 ---

-So <a href="http://blog.ffwll.ch/2014/10/neat-drmi915-stuff-for-318.html">kernel version 3.18</a> is out the door and it's time for our regular look at what's in the next merge window.
+So [kernel version 3.18](http://blog.ffwll.ch/2014/10/neat-drmi915-stuff-for-318.html) is out the door and it's time for our regular look at what's in the next merge window.

 <!--more-->First looking at new hardware the big item is <b>basic Skylake support</b>.
 There are still a few smalls things missing, but mostly it's there now.
 This has been contributed by Damien, Satheeshakrishna and a lot of other folks.
 Looking at other platforms there has also been a lot of <b>changes for vlv/chv</b>: <b>Improved</b> <b>backlight code</b>, completely <b>refactored interrupt handling</b> to bring it in line with other platforms, <b>rewritten panel power sequencing</b> code, all from Ville.
 Rodrigo contributed <b>PSR support</b> for vlv/chv together with a lot of other fixes for PSR.
 Unfortunately it's not yet again enabled by default.